 - Cuddle and bond with your kids

 *The morning habits that I already had in my “repitoire” are italicized.
-The habits highlighted in aqua blue are the ones that I wanted to incorporate into my morning.
+The habits highlighted in gold are the ones that I wanted to incorporate into my morning.
 Below are my 10 #MorningHabits, why they work for me and how they can work for you!

 The 10 Morning Habits of alegriasmuse: